Australia, U.S., to cooperate on critical minerals, rare earths

 Canavan’s office did not mention China in the statement.

-Australia is host to the largest rare earths producer outside China, Lynas Corp.
+Australia is host to the largest rare earths producer outside China, Lynas Corp (LYC.AX).
 The company signed a preliminary deal in May to build a heavy rare earths processing plant in Texas.